Seongppak/Seongppak/README.md

 # 👋 Hi, I'm 위성현!

-I'm a newbie developer studying at Kongju National University in the Republic of Korea.
+I'm a newbie developer of Kongju National University in the Republic of Korea.

 🌱 Currently learning C, Python, Java, Git & GitHub
 💻 Interested in Software Development and Computer Science